I love reminiscing with my videos and photos, especially watching old videos of my kids. There’s one in particular that really gets me.

 Every once in a while, we dig up that YouTube link to relive the day.
 Grayson is now old enough where he asks to see it.
 And every single time it’s played, it hits.
 Just hearing the Jónsi song hits by association.

-That video, which my wife happily agreed for me to share here, is my first Backstory, and it now serves as motivation to help build a company that produces similar Backstories for all users, to relive their most precious memories.
+That video now serves as motivation to help build a company that produces similar memory experiences for all users, to relive their most precious moments.